devmahesh-5/Room-Bazar/Backend/notes.md

 ### Payment Modle

 - When user clicks book in room then room status change to reserved.
-- this creates payment model.(where the data needed for esewa payment is sent as resonse)
+- this creates payment model.(where the data needed for esewa payment is sent as response)
 - these data is used in frontEnd to make a payment request.
 - Redirects to Esewa payment page.
 - remember i may need to send html response for esewa payment page when user clicks book.